Investor compensation

-Financial institutions that provide investment services are required by law to keep their own assets separate from the assets invested on behalf of their clients.
-If such institutions go bankrupt, their clients’ investments are safeguarded in a separate pool.
-This protects investors against, among other things, the bankruptcy of the institution.
-The Dutch Authority for the Financial Markets (AFM) supervises compliance with these rules.
+Financial institutions that provide investment services are under a statutory obligation to segregate their own assets from the assets invested on behalf of their clients.
+This ensures that clients’ assets are kept safe if anything should go wrong, and protects investors against, among other things, the bankruptcy of the financial institution.
+The Dutch Authority for the Financial Markets (AFM) supervises financial institutions’ compliance with this statutory obligation.

-If the rules on segregation of assets are not properly applied or are lacking, for example due to fraud or mismanagement, the failing institution may also drag the financial instruments and funds it manages for its clients into its bankruptcy.
-In that case, the institution may not be able to return your funds and financial instruments.
+If a financial institution does not comply with the rules governing the segregation of its own assets from those of its customers, or applies the rules incorrectly, for example due to fraud or mismanagement, the failing institution may drag the financial instruments and funds it manages for its clients into its bankruptcy and may not be able to return the funds and financial instruments to its clients.

-If you are entitled to investor compensation, you will receive compensation of up to €20,000 per investor.
+If you are eligible under the investor compensation scheme, you will receive compensation of up to €20,000 per investor.

-Does the Investor Compensation Scheme protect me if my asset manager goes bankrupt?
+Am I protected under the investor compensation scheme if my asset manager goes bankrupt?

-The investor compensation scheme provides protection if a financial institution that provides investment services, such as an asset manager, goes bankrupt and is unable to return its clients’ financial instruments and/or funds, even though it should.
+The investor compensation scheme provides protection in the event that a financial institution providing investment services, such as an asset manager, goes bankrupt and is unable to return its customers’ financial instruments or funds.

-This may occur, for example, if during the bankruptcy it turns out that the financial instruments managed for you are missing.
-Or if something went wrong in the management of the assets, causing your financial instruments and/or funds to be drawn into the bankruptcy of the institution and making repayment impossible.
+This may occur, for example if, in the course of a bankruptcy of the financial institution it turns out that the financial instruments held on your behalf are missing.
+Or if something went wrong in the management of the assets, for example if the institution did not correctly segregate its own assets of yours, causing your financial instruments or funds to be drawn into the bankruptcy of the institution and making repayment of such assets to you impossible.

 Who is eligible for investor compensation?